Contrast-Security-OSS/docs/content/admin/org_settings/Application-defaults.md

 tags: "Admin Organization settings applications"
 -->

-## How it Works
+## How It Works

-Choose default settings for <!-- future --> applications in your organization based on levels of importance, existing policies and Assess licensing.
+Choose default settings for applications in your organization based on levels of importance, existing policies and Assess licensing.
 Go to the **User menu > Organization Settings > Application defaults tab** to get started.

 ## Set Up Defaults